 Heating & Air Conditioning

-Homeowners no longer need to rely on ugly thermostat dials jutting out from walls, or confusing boiler control setups.
-With smart heating voice control connected to a Smart Assistant, simply use commands for full, multi-zone temperature with ease, on a room-by-room basis.
+Homeowners no longer need to rely on ugly thermostat dials jutting out from walls.
+With smart heating voice control connected to a Smart Assistant, simply use commands for full temperature control with ease, on a room-by-room basis.

 “Ok Google, set the temperature in the living room to 23 degrees”